 - What is involved in getting a 2nd opinion from Johns Hopkins?

 Your physician or hospital sends your slides and a summary of your case to Johns Hopkins, where they will be reviewed by pathologists with expertise about diseases that you may have.
-The review process normally takes several days, after which Johns Hopkins sends a report of all findings to your physician and/or others you may designate; and your slides and other materials are returned.
-The costs of a second opinion from Johns Hopkins in not covered by your insurance.
+The review process normally takes several days, after which Johns Hopkins sends a report of all findings to your physician and/or others you may designate, and your slides and other materials are returned.
+The cost of a second opinion from Johns Hopkins is not covered by your insurance.
 Medicare may not cover a second opinion requested by a physician.
-You will be required to complete an Advance Beneficiary Notice (ABN).
-An ABN permits you to make an informed choice about whether or not you want to receive the consultation knowing that you might have to pay for it yourself.
+You will be required to complete an Advance Beneficiary Notice (ABN); An ABN permits you to make an informed choice about whether or not you want to receive the consultation, knowing that you might have to pay for it yourself.

 - Will it bother my doctor if I get a second opinion?